norcams/docs-enduser/docs/usecase-class-windows.rst

      0T9uzBckWHloDVLL8QqX

 #.
 Log into the master Windows instance using RDP.
 There are a number
-   of ways to do this, depending on you OS and preference.
+   of ways to do this, depending on your OS and preference.
 In our case, we connect using xfreerdp:

    .. code-block:: console